Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 5. Pumpkin

-Not only do dogs find pumpkin delicious, but it’s also good for their digestive systems.
-Whether your dog is having diarrhea or suffering from constipation, adding some pumpkin to their meals can help.
-Your dog doesn’t have to be under the weather to enjoy pumpkin though!
+Dogs may love pumpkin for its flavor, but you love how this fruit supports your dog’s healthy digestion.
+Whether your dog is having diarrhea or suffering from constipation, pumpkin can help them get back on track.
+Of course, your dog doesn’t have to be under the weather to enjoy this hearty squash.
 We add pumpkin to Ollie’s turkey recipe for its health benefits and high fiber content.

 6. Duck

-While not one of the most common proteins found in dog food, duck is a suitable source of protein for dogs.
-It is also rich in iron.
-If you’re enjoying some duck breast this holiday season you can share it with your pup.
-Like turkey, avoid sharing the fatty bits and any sauces or gravy.
+While duck is not a common dog food protein, this meat is a suitable protein source for dogs.
+Duck is also rich in iron, a beneficial mineral that helps improve blood oxygenation.
+If you’ll be enjoying duck breast this holiday season, you can safely share some slices with your pup.
+As with turkey, avoid sharing the fatty bits and any sauces or gravy.

 7. Oatmeal

-Cooler weather might have you craving a warm, hearty breakfast.
-Did you know your dog can enjoy some oatmeal with you?
-Keep theirs plain or add some fresh berries for extra fiber.
-Just avoid anything overly sweetened as your pup doesn’t need the extra sugar.
+Cool weather often inspires cravings for warm, hearty breakfast foods.
+Fortunately, your dog can enjoy some oatmeal with you.
+Keep your pup’s portion plain or add some fresh berries for extra fiber.
+Avoid syrups or mix-ins containing extra sugar.

 8. Carrots

-If you’re making a dish with carrots you can generally feel free to share these with your dog.
-Roasted carrots, carrots poached in bone broth, or carrots with light honey or maple syrup glaze are all fine to share with your pup.
-Some puppies (and even older dogs) appreciate the crunch of a raw carrot, so if you’re making a veggie and dip tray, you can offer your pup a carrot stick.
+If you’re preparing a holiday dish that includes carrots, feel free to share bites with your dog.
+Roasted carrots, carrots poached in bone broth, or carrots cooked with a bit of honey or maple syrup glaze are fine to share—in moderation, of course—with your pup.
+Many dogs appreciate a raw carrot’s satisfying crunch, so feel free to offer your pup a carrot stick as you prep the traditional holiday veggie and dip tray.

 9. Popped corn